coffee4urhead/JavaScript-DOM-Manipulation/README.md

  ### Main target of the project ###
  ---[The main project target is to maintain a good level of javaScript and css in it]---
  ---[Focuses mainly on the functionality of the scripts i used within the JavaScript file]---

+ ### Where i found motivation and resources ###

+ ---[FreeCodeCamp.org is the place where i inspired all of the upcoming projects]---
+ ---[I would also like to mention Kevin Powell and Web Dev Simplified for making css more easy to understand and practise]---
+ ---[I also found aspiration in SoftUni academy where i am currently studying and gathering all of that knowledge!]---